niorko/android-sdk/README.md

 After completing the steps above the Infinario Android SDK is now included in your app and ready to be used.
 <h2>Usage</h2>
 <h3>Basic Interface</h3>
 Once the IDE is set up, you may start using the Infinario library in your code.
-First you need to you need to know the URI of your Infinario API instance, usually <code>https://api.infinario.com</code> and your <code>companyToken</code> (located at the Company / Overview page in the web application).
-To interact with the Infinario SDK, you need to obtain an instance of the Infinario class using the <code>application's context</code> and <code>companyToken</code> (the URI parameter is optional):
+First you need to you need to know the URI of your Infinario API instance, usually <code>https://api.infinario.com</code> and your <code>projectToken</code> (Overview page in the web application).
+To interact with the Infinario SDK, you need to obtain an instance of the Infinario class using the <code>application's context</code> and <code>projectToken</code> (the URI parameter is optional):
 <pre><code>// Use public Infinario instance
-Infinario infinario = Infinario.getInstance(getApplicationContext(), companyToken);
+Infinario infinario = Infinario.getInstance(getApplicationContext(), projectToken);

 // Use custom Infinario instance
-Infinario infinario = Infinario.getInstance(getApplicationContext(), companyToken, "http://url.to.your.instance.com");
+Infinario infinario = Infinario.getInstance(getApplicationContext(), projectToken, "http://url.to.your.instance.com");
 </code></pre>
 To start tracking, you need to identify the customer with their unique <code>customerId</code>.
 The unique <code>customerId</code> can either be a String, or an Map representing the <code>customerIds</code> as referenced in <a href="http://guides.infinario.com/technical-guide/rest-client-api/#Detailed_key_descriptions">the API guide</a>.
 Setting
 <pre><code>String customerId = "123-foo-bar"</code></pre>